 Pacific Life Insurance Company: A Mutual Insurance Company

-Not only that, Pacific Life Insurance Company also came through the financial turmoil of the Great Depression in 1929.
+Not only that, but Pacific Life Insurance Company also came through the financial turmoil of the Great Depression in 1929.
 It was during this period they became a mutual company.

 In 1997, the company rebranded itself from Pacific Mutual to Pacific Life Insurance.
 This simply means the company changed from mutual ownership to a mutual holding company, which is simply…